-Keep in mind – removing ink stains can be a very tough task depending on a number of things, so even if you try everything on this list, you may still need to call in the professionals to get your leather couch looking as good as new.
+Keep in mind – removing ink from a leather couch can be a very tough task depending on a number of things, so even if you try everything on this list, you may still need to call in the professionals to get your leather couch looking as good as new.

 Like with all stains, treatment works best when the stain is fresh, so act as soon as the stain occurs and you will have the best chance at avoiding disaster.